Lambing should be fun.

 if there are multiple fetuses involved.
 Extra feed is needed to support

 mammary development and ensure a plentiful milk supply.
+The quantity and quality of colostrum is affected by nutrition.
 Extra

 nutrition will prevent the occurrence of pregnancy toxemia (ketosis).